Most of us remember Jame Cameron’s movie when we hear the word “Titanic.” The movie is awesome, but the reality that it is based on it is a tragedy.

 People disagree on the exact number of Lebanese victims.
 Some say it’s 85; others argue that it’s 165.

 The journalist and researcher Michel Karam stated in an interview that the Lebanese survivor Chaanine George Wehbe counted all the Lebanese aboard and said there were 165 Lebanese passengers.

 The reason why the numbers decreased to 85 is that some names were not written correctly after the incident.
 For instance, Adele Najib Kiyame became Adele Jean Vajil.

-In collaboration with the Lebanese Emigration Research Center (LERC) and Vestiges D’Orient, the ILTC inaugurated paintings that are dedicated to the Lebanese people aboard the Titanic into the

-(LMM) at the Notre Dame University – Louaize.
+In collaboration with the Lebanese Emigration Research Center (LERC) and Vestiges D’Orient, the ILTC inaugurated paintings that are dedicated to the Lebanese people aboard the Titanic into the Lebanese Migration Museum (LMM) at the Notre Dame University – Louaize.

 The museum also houses a Titanic model ship and a commemorative plaque that features the names of the Lebanese people who died on board.